sreekanthps/ElBanco/README.md

 #  Features!

   - Login page with User, Password request
-  - Dashboard displaying Accoyunt Balance and Transaction history
+  - Dashboard displaying Account Balance and Transaction history
   - Transfer page where user can do fund transfer